 We do not track your online browsing activity on other online services over time and we do not permit third-party services to track your activity on our site with the exception of basic Google Analytics tracking and occasional user behaviour tracking performed with Hotjar and Full Story analytics tool.
 The tracking data is collected exclusively to improve the UX and performance of the Service and website.
 Something™ does not record any personal data with Hotjar as all text entered to the Service during tracking is suppressed before the data is sent back to Hotjar servers.

 Because we do not share this kind of data with third-party services or permit this kind of third-party data collection on Something™ for any of our users, and we do not track our users on third-party websites ourselves, we do not need to respond differently to an individual browser's Do Not Track setting.
-If you wish, you can opt out from Google Analytics tracking here, from Hotjar here, and from Full Story here.
+If you wish, you can opt out from Google Analytics tracking here and from Hotjar here.

 Something™ uses certain vendors in providing its Services.
 All services either fully comply with GDPR regulations or are to implement it shortly.

-- Amazon Web Services – hosting infrastructure for the Service (United Kingdom and United States)
+- Amazon Web Services – CDN and infrastructure for the service

-- DigitalOcean – hosting infrastructure for Something™'s website (United Kingdom and United States)
+- Google Cloud – hosting infrastructure for the website

-- Google G Suite – email communication with clients (United States)
+- Google G Suite – Email communication with clients

 Our emails might contain a pixel tag, which is a small, clear image that can tell us whether or not you have opened an email and what your IP address is.
 We use this pixel tag to make our email more effective for you and to make sure we’re not sending you unwanted email.
 If you prefer not to receive pixel tags, please opt out of marketing emails.

-Something™ uses AWS and DigitalOcean for hosting infrastructure and to store client data for the Service's website.
+Something™ uses AWS and Google Cloud for hosting infrastructure and to store client data for the Service's website.
 Physical servers for both services are located in the United Kingdom and United States.